 Indeed, Oz possessed too many beautiful waterfalls.
-We inevitably had to make some very tough choices.
+Thus, we inevitably had to make some very tough choices and snub some very deserving ones.

 So without further ado, here they are in reverse order…